fabtho/laughing-eureka/whitepaper.md

 ### desc

 everyone who obtain buyer secret hash can finalise contract, so the money should only go to sellers public key (eth address) or buyer public key (eth address).

-### mesurement
+### measurement

 best would be to set this two eth address at initalisation of deal.

 ### side effects

 lost private key resulting in stuck ether in contract

 ## glossar